-2.4 Hardware setup procedure
+2.6 Hardware setup procedure

-- ➤ Power off your PC, remember to unplug the AC power cable

-- ➤ Make sure the hardware settings is right

-- ➤ Insert B100M into a mini PCI slot
+- ➤ Power off your PC, remember to unplug the AC power cable - > Set card ID as previously stated if there are more than one BRI card and set the jumpers on right. - ➤ Insert B200M into a Mini PCI slot - > If needing providing power to external equipments, please refer jumper setting section for the detail.

-- ➤ Plug ISDN lines into RJ-45 interfaces which set as TE mode and ISDN phone lines into RJ-45 interface which set as NT mode.

-- Fix the board by screws
+- ➤ Plug ISDN lines into RJ-45 interfaces which set as TE mode and ISDN phone lines into RJ-45 interface which set as NT mode - Fix the board by screws - ➤ Plug back the AC power cable, and power on PC appropriately, it is time to install software.

-Power on PC

 Caution: During the above processes, an ESD wrist strap is needed.
 Once power is on, you must not attempt to install or take down the board.
-After hardware setup appropriately, it is time to install software.
+After hardware setup